 - What is it?
 The latest HD streaming stick in the Amazon Fire TV range

 - When can I get it?
 It's out now

 - How much does it cost? $39.99 / £39.99 / AU$79

 Amazon Fire TV Stick (2020) pricing

-The Amazon Fire TV Stick (2020) launched globally on September 30.
-You can buy it for $39.99 or £39.99 in the US and UK respectively – the same price as the previous Fire TV Stick.
-Shoppers in Australia only have the option of the cheaper Fire TV Stick Lite, though.
+The Amazon Fire TV Stick (2020) is available now.
+You can buy it for $39.99 or £39.99 in the US and UK respectively – the same price as the previous Fire TV Stick – or AU$79 in Australia, now that this model has come to the region.

 Fire TV Stick (2020) design

 When you open the box, you'll find a neatly packaged assortment of accessories.
 There's the Fire TV Stick (2020) streamer itself, as well as a short (but pliable) extension cable, which is useful for helping the stick fit in narrow spaces behind a television.

 You'll also get two Amazon Basics AAA batteries for the Alexa voice remote, and a charger to plug the streamer into (via micro USB).